bcdev/oc-cci/operational/README.txt

-This Repository conatsin source code for the the oc-cci project.
+This repository contains source code for the the oc-cci project.